pschool-in/curriculum/content/grammar/adjectivie/adjective-classify-sentence.md

 I like *yellow* roses.
 I like *raw* mangoes.

-I took *some* chalkpieces from the desk.
+I took *some* chalk pieces from the desk.
-Priya has *little* interest in reading the story books.
+Priya has *little* interest in reading story books.
 We spent *few* hours planning for the birthday party.
 *Many* people visit Tirupathi every day.
 ```